purvasingh96/Talking-points-global-hackathon/README.md

 # Source

-We have gathered the data for training our model from Kaggle's dataset [Daily News for Stock Market Prediction](https://www.kaggle.com/aaron7sun/stocknews)
+We have gathered the data for training our model from Kaggle's dataset [US Financial News Articles](https://www.kaggle.com/jeet2016/us-financial-news-articles?)

 ## Description:

-### Data
+### Context
-There are two channels of data provided in this dataset:

-**1. News data:** The data-set owner has crawled historical news headlines from Reddit WorldNews Channel (/r/worldnews).
-They are ranked by reddit users' votes, and only the top 25 headlines are considered for a single date.

-**2. Stock data:** Dow Jones Industrial Average (DJIA) is used to "prove the concept".
+The data set is rich with metadata, containing the source of the article, the time it was published to the author details and Images related to every article.
+Excellent for text analysis and combined with any other related entity dataset, it could give some astounding results.

-### Tables
+### Content

-*RedditNews.csv:* two columns
-The first column is the "date", and second column is the "news headlines".
-All news are ranked from top to bottom based on how hot they are.
-Hence, there are 25 lines for each date.

-*DJIA_table.csv:*
-Downloaded directly from Yahoo Finance: check out the web page for more info.

-*CombinedNewsDJIA.csv:*
-To make things easier for my students, I provide this combined dataset with 27 columns.
-The first column is "Date", the second is "Label", and the following ones are news headlines ranging from "Top1" to "Top25".
+The main Zip file contains 5 other folders , each for every month in 2018 from January to May.

+JSON files have articles based on the following criteria:

+News publishers: Bloomberg.com, CNBC.com, reuters.com, wsj.com, fortune.com
+Language: Only English
+Country: United States
+News Category: Financial news only

+The source for the articles (Archive source: httsps://Webhose.io/archive )

 # Deep Learning Algorithm for Talking Points